CMU-Graphics/Scotty3D/docs/guide/render.md

 ![light](render_mode/window.png)

-## Enable Logged Ray for Debugging
+## Enable Ray Logging for Debugging

 In Render mode, simply check the box for "Logged Rays", and you would be able to see the camera rays that you generated in task 1.

 ![ray](render_mode/log_ray.png)

 ## Visualize BVH